 Take a year-round boat trip to Seal Island to watch grey seals frolicking in the waves and to spot other wildlife in the scenic setting.
 You’ll find the most creatures in August.

 Stroll around the pretty harbour and step back in time along the quaint cobblestone streets of the Down-a-long.
 Admire the collections of modern art in the Tate Gallery, a striking round building next to the sea.
-Admission costs £10.50 for adults and under 18s are free.
+Admission costs £10.50 for adults and those under 18s are free.

 How much time do I need in St Ives?
 It is possible to see the best of St Ives in one day but we recommend booking accommodation and spending at least a couple of days in the town.